 6. Stop Smoking and Drinking

 A study of almost 9,000 adults suggests that smoking actually damages the brain, affecting learning, reasoning, and memory.
 As with the air pollution research mentioned earlier, this one only looked at people over 50 in order to study the effects on the aging brain.
 And drinking alcohol could also play a role in neurological health.
 One study looked at MRI scans of mice brains after drinking and found certain areas of the brain had shrunk.
 The study also examined the role of dopamine, a chemical that could play a role in addiction, in the brain.
-While future research hopes to use these findings to create more effective treatment for alcoholism, why not just avoid drinking and smoking altogether?
+While future research hopes to use these findings to create a more effective treatment for alcoholism, why not just avoid drinking and smoking altogether?

 Additional Steps to Boosting Your Brain Health